groupdocs-parser/GroupDocs.Parser-Products/english/parser/_index.md

 ############################# Header ############################
 title: "Document Parsing Solution for Developers"
-description: "‎Extract text, images, metadata and encoding detection for Microsoft Office, OpenOffice, PDF, HTML and other file formats of your choice."
+description: "Extract text, images, metadata and encoding detection for Microsoft Office, OpenOffice, PDF, HTML and other file formats of your choice."

 ############################# APIs ###############################
 apis: